jido/Arcadam/README.md

 ### Attributes

-An attribute is written inside square brackets after an empty line and apply to the following paragraph or block.
+An attribute is written inside square brackets and apply to the following paragraph or block.

 Additional attributes can be applied using commas to separate them.